Timeline of the COVID-19 pandemic in Malaysia (2022): April

 From 1 April, Malaysia allowed quarantine-free travel for fully-vaccinated travellers, ending two years of COVID-19 border restrictions.
 That same day, testing and isolation requirements for travellers on private transports were eased at the Malaysia-Singapore border.

 On 3 April, the total number of recoveries exceeded the 4 million threshold, reaching 4,018,421.

 May

 From 1 May, the Malaysian Government eliminated pre-flight and on-arrival testing requirements for fully vaccinated travellers and those who have just recovered from COVID-19.
 While the Government lifted mask requirements for outdoor settings, they remained mandatory for indoor activities and public transport.
 In addition, unvaccinated individuals without COVID-19 symptoms were allowed to enter premises without using the MySejahtera app.

 June

-On 13 June, the Health Ministry's COVIDNow portal reported that the number of recoveries had outpaced new infections for a second day in a row; with 1,887 individuals recovering from Covid-19 on that day.
+On 13 June, the Health Ministry's COVIDNow portal reported that the number of recoveries had outpaced new infections for a second day in a row; with 1,887 individuals recovering from COVID-19 on that day.

-On 18 June, the Malaysian and Indian governments agreed to recognise each others' COVID-19 vaccination certificates.
+On 18 June, the Malaysian and Indian governments agreed to recognise each other's COVID-19 vaccination certificates.